jrowellfx/lsseq/README.md

   --only-sequences, -o  omit any regular /bin/ls output, only list sequences.
   --only-images, -O     strictly list only image sequences (i.e., no movies or
                         caches).
-  --not-images          Omit image files from being considered as sequences.
+  --not-images          omit image files from being considered as sequences.
 Image
                         files will be listed with regular /bin/ls output unless --only-sequences has been specified on the command line.
   --only-movies         strictly list only movies (i.e., no images or caches).
-  --not-movies          Omit movies from being considered as sequences. movie
+  --not-movies          omit movies from being considered as sequences. movie files
-                        files will be listed with regular /bin/ls output unless --only-sequences has been specified on the command line.
+                        will be listed with regular /bin/ls output unless --only- sequences has been specified on the command line.
   --only-caches         strictly list only cache sequences (i.e., no images or
                         movies).
-  --not-caches          Omit caches from being considered as sequences. cache
+  --not-caches          omit caches from being considered as sequences. cache files
-                        files will be listed with regular /bin/ls output unless --only-sequences has been specified on the command line.
+                        will be listed with regular /bin/ls output unless --only- sequences has been specified on the command line.

 sequence display-modifiers:
   --format FORMAT, -f FORMAT
                         list image sequences in various formats.
-The choices are 'native' (default), 'nuke', 'rv', 'shake', 'glob',
-                        'mplay', and 'houdini'.
+The choices are 'native' (default), 'nuke', 'rv', 'shake', 'glob', 'mplay', and 'houdini'.
 Note that glob prints correct results only if the frame numbers are padded.
-Further note that reporting of missing/zero/bad/etc. frames (e.g.
+Further note that reporting of missing/zero/bad/etc. frames (e.g. --show-missing) only
-                        --show-missing) only happens with 'native' format.
+                        happens with 'native' format.
   --prepend-path-abs, -p
                         prepend the absolute path name to the image name.
 This option implies the option --only-sequences and also